w-smith/js-ajax-lab/readme.md

 #### Starter Code

 You'll find the same starter code you had in the last lesson in the `starter-code` folder.
-It's a basic index and some styling, along with an empty `js/jquery.app.js`.
+It's a basic `index` and some styling, along with an empty `app.js`.

 > Note: If you are having trouble getting started, look back at your work on the [jQuery MadLib Lab](https://github.com/den-materials/css-html-forms-lab).